cvvergara/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: -- q4

 .. index::
-    single: withPointsCost ; Many To Many - Proposed on v2.2
+    single: withPointsCost - Proposed ; Many To Many - Proposed on v2.2

 Many to Many
 ...............................................................................